adobe/athena/README.md

 #### Entities

 ##### Tests
-At a granular level, functional tests are YAML files that follow a specification, a Gherkin-like schema (`given` - variables and prerequisites for the API call, `when` - the API call itself, `then` - the validation of expected outcomes) and allow for hooks (`setup`, `beforeWhen`, `beforeThen`, `teardown`).
-Hooks are simply sections where additional preparations or cleanup can be done (e.g. obtaining an authentication token before using it within a request or setting and resetting resource states).
+At a granular level, functional tests must also be defined via `yaml` files that follow a specification, a Gherkin-like schema:

+ * `given` - Variables and prerequisites for the API call.
+ * `when` - The API call itself.
+ * `then` - The validation of expected outcomes.

+ Functional tests also support hooks, which are simply sections where additional preparations or cleanup can be done *(e.g. obtaining an authentication token before using it within a request or setting and resetting resource states)*.

 The order in which these sections will be executed is:
 * `setup`
 * `given`
 * `beforeWhen`